Commander Ben…always the adventurer!

 In this issue on invasive species, which is used in schools throughout the U.S, they included a special section all about Commander Ben and the work I do to fight invasive species.

-Commander Ben featured in Texas Co-op Power Online Magazine
+Commander Ben featured in Texas Co-op Power Online Magazine and also featured in Wildflower – the magazine of the Lady Bird Johnson Wildflower Center

 In March 2013, I was featured in the Texas Power Co-Op online magazine in an article titled, Commander Ben: An Invasive’s Worst Nightmare, written by Texas Master Naturalist Mrs. Sheryl Smith-Rogers.